Filmmaking College Overview

-Not only will you learn from some of the top minds in the region during your time here, but internships will open the door to a world of opportunities designed to bolster your resume before embarking on a professional career, while also giving you access to creative filmmakers, producers, editors and screenwriters who are churning out impressive work.
+Not only will you learn from some of the top minds in the region during your time at FTC’s cinematography program, but internships will open the door to a world of opportunities designed to bolster your resume before embarking on a professional career, while also giving you access to creative filmmakers, producers, editors and screenwriters who are churning out impressive work.

-Past students have successfully completed internships at Panavision, Arri CSC, MTV, Cablevision, VH1, HBO, Kingsworld Productions, Tribeca Film Center, The Rachel Ray Show, SONY, KORG, Fox News, CNN and various other businesses throughout the tri-state region.
+Past students have successfully completed internships at Panavision, Arri CSC, MTV, Cablevision, VH1, HBO, King World Productions, Tribeca Film Center, The Rachel Ray Show, SONY, KORG, Fox News, CNN and various other businesses throughout the tri-state region.

 While many companies are based in New York City, Long Island is fast emerging as a prime destination for filmmakers, giving you the opportunities to quickly transition to a professional life.
-Film students at Five Towns College will be taught to use industry standard equipment in a professional manner, and will be guided into choosing the correct path for them to obtain a successful career in the film industry.
-Thanks to professors who are working professionals in the field and a Hands-On approach regarding the use of the college’s filmmaking equipment, Five Towns is the perfect choice for emerging filmmakers.
+Students at Five Towns College for filmmaking will be taught to use industry standard equipment in a professional manner and will be guided into choosing the correct path for them to obtain a successful career in the film industry.
+Thanks to professors who are working professionals in the field and a hands-on approach regarding the use of the college’s filmmaking equipment, Five Towns College is the perfect film school in New York for emerging filmmakers.